 Best Student Film

-Films must have been completed in or after 2018.
+Films must have been completed in the past 3 years.

 All genres are accepted with a maximum length of 50 minutes.